Jaredk3nt/roldnd/World/races.md

 The Kol are an older race that has existed deep within *The Sphere* since their species inception.
 Often cited as the first race to become master Adepts, they consistently produce high-level Adept.
 Kol hold the Adept abilities is high regard and believe it to be a gift bestowed upon sentient life by *"The Presence"*. *"The Presence"* is how the Kol refer to the universe, as they believe it to be a living being.
 While the race is heavily based upon connection to *The Presence* and the Adept ability, around 0.5% of the population is considered *"barren"* and are devoid of any ability.
 Many of these *barren* feel less attached to the belief system of the Kol or even vindictive towards it.
 Typically the only *enhanced* Kol are from the *barren* as the addition to their bodies is seen as a slight towards the processes that made them.

 They hold religious like beliefs in protecting and respecting the universe.
 While typically neutral and calm-natured Kol are easily provoked when another **blatantly** offends their religious code.
-This is dangerous as the high level of Adept ability of a Kol can prove devastating to an offender.
-Most other races choose to stray away from offending a Kol.
+However many Kol are expert fighters they tend to avoid military service or participating in any fights within *The Sphere*.
+They will often aide the R.O.L by acting as mediators or ambassadors in conflicts, often being messengers between factions.

+As is part of their upbringing as Adept many Kol go on Missions to spread their ideals and recruit people to join them and train to become stronger Adept.

 ###### Alignment